carbon-language/carbon-lang/docs/design/expressions/arithmetic.md

 Signed integer overflow and signed or unsigned integer division by zero are programming errors:

--   In a development build, they will be caught immediately when the happen at runtime.
+-   In a development build, they will be caught immediately when they happen at runtime.
 -   In a performance build, the optimizer can assume that such conditions don't occur.
 As a consequence, if they do, the behavior of the program is not